jack-blackson/ioBroker.countdown/README.md

 ## How to create countdowns
 There are two ways to set up countdowns:

 * You can create a manual state in the device "setup".
 The name of the object is the alarm name, and the value will be the date.
-The date neets to be in the format "YYYY.MM.DD HH:mm:ss".
+The date neets to be in the format "DD.MM.YYYY HH:mm:ss".
 * You can create an alarm with sendto.
-There, you can either send the components (minimum is Year Month Date) or a date string in the format "YYYY.MM.DD HH:mm:ss".
+There, you can either send the components (minimum is Year Month Date) or a date string.
+For the date string, you can adjust the format in the setup of the adapter.
 ![Logo](admin/countdown_blocky.png)
 * You can add days, months and years with sendto to todays date.
 Therefore, please send the component "name" and either "adddays", "addmonths" or "addyears" as int value.